jmstipanowich/MovieRecommendations/README.md

 ## For More Information

-See the full analysis of my findings in DoctorsAppointment.ipynb
+See the full analysis of my findings in Recommendations.ipynb

 Contact me at jmstipanowich@gmail.com